awslabs/aws-deployment-framework/docs/admin-guide.md

     and prod AWS Organization with its own ADF instance per AWS organization.
     This approach allows for well-tested and stable prod AWS Organization deployments.
-If set, a matching SSM parameter `/adf/org/stage` gets created in deployment aswell as all target accounts.
+If set, a matching SSM parameter `/adf/org/stage` gets created in the deployment and all target accounts.
     You can reference it within your buildspec files to allow for org-specific deployments; without hardcoding the AWS Organization stage in your buildspec.
 If this variable is not set, the SSM parameter